mandclu/ck4/api/README.md

 # API

-This plugin provides APIs to work with `XMLHttpRequest`, popup windows, browser windows and UI elements in dialogs.
+This plugin provides APIs for other plugins to work with `XMLHttpRequest`, browser windows, media elements and UI elements in dialog.